 28th January, 2017: The seismic activity in Italy which started in August, 2016 continues in Central Italy.
 Ten days earlier – 18th January there was an earthquake in Central Italy, the tremors and earth movement sent shock waves through the region, resulting in an avalanche that engulfed a hotel.
 The force of the avalanche displaced the hotel downhill by tens of meters.
 Almost thirty people lost their lives.
 This is all part of a continuing seismic pattern that has seen tens of thousands of quakes in Central Italy since August of last year.

-30th October, 2016: Two months ago I wrote an article about earthquakes in Italy following the catastrophic earthquake of Wednesday, 24th August when the town of Amatrice was destroyed.
-Hundreds of people lost their lives.
-Since then Central Italy has been jostled and rocked by thousands of tremors and several strong earthquakes.
+30th October, 2016: A series of earthquakes started in late August, in Italy’s central mountainous area, about two hours east of Rome.
+For several months Central Italy was jostled and rocked by thousands of tremors and several strong earthquakes.
 On 26th October, there was a large earthquake west of Visso, hundreds of people were evacuated to the coast for their safety.
-Then this morning, 30th October, another huge earth tremor occured just to the north of Norcia, Umbria.
-This morning’s quake registered 6.6 on the Richter scale.
+Then on the morning of 30th October, another huge earth tremor struck just to the north of Norcia, Umbria.
+This quake registered 6.6 on the Richter scale.
 Ever since the quakes have continued, shaking the hills and small towns of this mountainous area.
 I can’t even imagine how frightening and concerning these ground movements are for the local people.
-Let’s hope that the people living in theses areas stay safe and that the seismic activity ends soon.
+In fact the local people had to endure months of quakes and minor quakes, which eventually came to an end several months later.

 Italy is a long peninsula of ancient rock that runs approximately north to south, from Austria and Switzerland to Sicily and the coast of North Africa.
 The Mediterranean Sea is a huge basin that is being gradually squeezed between the two gigantic continental plates of Europe and Africa.
 The backbone of Italy is a range of mountains called the Apennines.
 There is a tectonic fault line that runs down much of these mountains.
 If you think of the Earth’s surface as a series of plates moving in relation to one another, a bit like a 3-D puzzle or the bones that make up the skull of a new born baby, then you can visualise the edges of these plates, pulling apart in some places and pushing together in others.
 The plate boundaries are generally areas of construction or destruction.
 These plate boundaries are frequently associated with volcanoes and earthquakes.
 From the plate boundaries run fault lines, often at right angles to the plate edge, these fault lines complicate matters greatly.
 Pressure can build up along these fault lines until dramatic movement occurs which results in an earthquake.
 Movement along the San Andreas Fault in California is monitored constantly in an attempt to predict future quakes.